• Skip to primary navigation

 filling crepes with creme fraiche and salmon slices

-• Steamed thin asparagus spears and cream cheese or, even better, sauce Hollandaise.
+Steamed thin asparagus spears, cream cheese, or sauce Hollandaise.

 Side dish

-3. They are also great served with a clear vegetable soup, tomato soup, or many other creamy soups.
+They are also great served with a clear vegetable soup, tomato soup with egg, or many other creamy soups.

 Green Wild Garlic Crepes